Jenny Layton, Owner and Creator

 The pain caused by this obsession reached a pinnacle about 4 years ago.
 It was either sink or swim, and I found myself ready to do anything to change.
 I reached out for help, and thus began a journey much deeper and more rewarding than I had ever anticipated.
 Suddenly, my message to share with the world was clear:

 You’re either running away from the hard things in life, or you are facing them.
 And even though it scares you to death to stick around, in the end it’s much more painful to run away.
-Ironically, I’ve discovered that my food and body challenges have become a bridge to living life the way I’d always wanted it to be.
-An unexpected route, it is true…but it has granted me access nonetheless.
+Ironically, I discovered that it wasn’t just the food issues I was struggling to overcome; it was life, in all of it’s messy, unpredictable imperfection, that I needed to learn how to really live.
+My most painful challenges have become a bridge to living life the way I’ve always wanted it to be.

 This blog is a collection of all the tips and tricks I’ve learned along the way.
 I’ve dabbled in Professional Organizing.
 I’ve immersed myself in a healthy lifestyle, including nutrition and exercise.
 I’ve dedicated my life to raising a family.
 I want to share all of these things because they contribute to living Your Best Life.
 But in my heart of hearts, what I really want you to know is that when you are in those dark places in life, you’re not alone.
 I’ve been there, and I’ve seen the light.
 This blog is the first step in sharing that light with you.